 of the different legal systems of the world and "dedicated

 This site incorporates much on human rights issues,

-especially the War and International Humanitarian Law and International
+especially the War and Law and International Humanitarian Law Database

 • International Federation of Human Rights

 Leagues-- Defending human rights since 1922, FIDH is

 an activist NGO with national league members around the

 world.
 News and publications online.

 Much information about international labor standards and